cap-js/docs/guides/data-privacy/audit-log.md

 <span id="inintroduction" />

-In CAP, audit logging can be handled mostly automatically by adding certain annotations to your business entity definitions and adding some configuration to your project.
+In CAP, audit logging can be handled mostly automatically by adding certain annotations to your business entity definitions and adding some configuration/ plugin to your project.

 ::: warning _❗ Data Subject and Data Object_<br>
 For each audit log on a data object (like a Sales Order) a valid data subject (like a Customer) is needed.